- Research article

 Epitope prediction by computational methods represents one of the most promising approaches to vaccine development, but there are several drawbacks in the process regarding trypanosomatid genomes.
 In this context, the lack of sufficiently large datasets of experimentally validated protozoan epitopes represents a serious limitation for validation of parasite in silico epitope prediction.

-[24, 25, 29–32]) and, consequently, these results can be biased and should be treated with a grain of salt.
+Several prediction methods were developed, but none of them had protozoan parasites data as training dataset (for some of them, protozoan parasites proteins represent only about 10% of the training dataset[24, 25, 29–32]) and, consequently, these results can be biased and should be treated with a grain of salt.
 The general wisdom is that the performance of epitope prediction methods critically depends on the dataset used for training and also on protein compositional bias.
 In addition, it is influenced by the evaluation criteria.
 Regarding epitope prediction in parasite genomes, these drawbacks are noteworthy considering that these organisms have a genome content that reflects proteins with a particular physicochemical profile and that are underrepresented in training datasets.

 For this reason, we do not try to rank various prediction methods.
 Rather, we focus on the key concepts and ideas in the field.
 Thus, we evaluated algorithm performances focusing on parasites genomes.
-Comparison between algorithms was made in the basis of AUC (area under a ROC curve) values, which represent the probability that a randomly selected positive instance will score higher than a randomly selected negative instance
+Comparison between algorithms was made in the basis of AUC (area under a ROC curve) values, which represent the probability that a randomly selected positive instance will score higher than a randomly selected negative instance.

 Aiming at identifying a good set of tools for protozoan parasites epitope prediction and subcellular localization of proteins, we developed, in this work, a database approach in order to integrate and evaluate the combined performances of some open source currently available algorithms for MHC class I and B-cell epitope prediction, as well as for subcellular localization using protozoan parasites proteins and epitopes experimentally identified.